Rajpratik71/zfs_wiki/Debian-Stretch-Root-on-ZFS.md

 If you need help, reach out to the community using the [zfs-discuss mailing list](http://list.zfsonlinux.org/mailman/listinfo/zfs-discuss) or IRC at #zfsonlinux on [freenode](https://freenode.net/).
 If you have a bug report or feature request related to this HOWTO, please [file a new issue](https://github.com/zfsonlinux/zfs/issues/new) and mention @gmelikov and @rlaager.

+## Encryption

+This guide supports the two different Ubuntu encryption options: unencrypted and LUKS (full-disk encryption).
+ZFS native encryption has not yet been released.

+Unencrypted does not encrypt anything, of course.
+All ZFS features are fully available.
+With no encryption happening, this option naturally has the best performance.

+LUKS encrypts almost everything: the OS, swap, home directories, and anything else.
+The only unencrypted data is the bootloader, kernel, and initrd.
+The system cannot boot without the passphrase being entered at the console.
+All ZFS features are fully available.
+Performance is good, but LUKS sits underneath ZFS, so if multiple disks (mirror or raidz topologies) are used, the data has to be encrypted once per disk.

 ## Step 1: Prepare The Install Environment

 1.1  Boot the Debian GNU/Linux Live CD.
 If prompted, login with the username `user` and password `live`.